 In August 2012, PNCC entered into a note agreement with the National Information Solutions Cooperative (NISC) for the acquisition of a new billing and customer care information technology system, and for the improvement of the communication system between the PNCC sales sites and its main office.
-In 2012, the capitalized costs of the new information system approximates \$1,180,000 with an outstanding note payable balance with NISC amounting to \$764,298 as of December 31, 2012.
+In 2012, the capitalized costs of the new information system approximate \$1,180,000 with an outstanding note payable balance with NISC amounting to \$764,298 as of December 31, 2012.
 The note was non-interest bearing, payable in fifty-eight (58) monthly installments of \$10,482 from January 2013 through March 2013, and thereafter at \$13,325 monthly from April 2013 through October 2017.
 The liability recorded in the financial statements reflects future payments discounted at an imputed interest rate of 4.59%, which was the assumed long-term borrowing rate of PNCC from the Federal Government at December 31, 2013.
-At December 31, 2016, the future note payments to NISC with a present value of note was \$166,899 with discount amortization of \$2,651 in 2017
+At December 31, 2017, the future note payments to NISC with a present value of note was \$17,910 with discount amortization of \$2,865 in 2017.
+These are subsequently paid in January 2018.

 The operational commitments of PNCC related to the NISC's technical support performance during the terms of the notes totaled \$103,845, payable monthly at \$540 commencing from January 2013 to October 2017, plus a \$14,289 annual payment for five years from 2013 through 2017.
-For the years ended December 31, 2016 and 2015, amounts paid to NISC for technical support under the agreement totaled \$14,513 and \$22,133, respectively, and are reported as a component of plant specific operations expense reported in the Statements of Revenues, Expenses and Changes in Net Position.
-As of December 31, 2016, the remaining commitments chargeable to operations are included in Note 7.
+For the years ended December 31, 2017 and 2016, amounts paid to NISC for technical support under the agreement totaled \$15,292 and \$14,513, respectively, and are reported as a component of plant specific operations expense reported in the Statements of Revenues, Expenses and Changes in Net Position.
+As of December 31, 2017, the remaining commitments chargeable to operations are included in Note 7.